LibreCAD/docs/ref/coordinates.rst

 The Coordinate System
 =====================

-In order to get the best out of LibreCAD it is necessary to have a good understanding of the coordinate system and how coordinates work.
-Everything that you draw in LibreCAD will be exact and precise, placed accurately using X,Y coordinates.
+In order to get the best out of LibreCAD it is necessary to understand the coordinate system and how coordinates work.
+Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.

-The *absolute origin* (or *Zero* point) in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
-The coordinates at this point at 0,0.

-LibreCAD also uses the point set last as the *Relative Zero Point*.
-It is represented by a small red circle within the drawing.
-This Relative Zero Point is set temporarily to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed using `"relative coordinates" <_relative>`.
-This point is used as a temporary reference point when setting the next point using `"relative coordinates" <_relative>`.  for example will be relative to this newly set Relative Zero Point.

 In libreCAD`s 2D coordinate system all *X* units are measured horizontally and all *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
+All coordinates are relative to the *absolute origin* in the drawing.
+It is where the X and Y axes cross each other and represented by a red cross.
+The coordinates at this point are 0,0.
+Every entity drawn can be located in relation to this origin.

+LibreCAD also uses a *Relative Zero Point*.
+It is the last point set when creating an entity.
+It is represented by a small red circle within the drawing.
+The Relative Zero Point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using `*relative coordinates* <relative>`.

 Examples of X and Y coordinates: